matrix-org/pinecone/docs/spanning_tree/4_handling_root_announcements.md

 If any of these conditions fail, the update is considered to be invalid, the update should be dropped and the peer that sent us this announcement should be disconnected as a result of the error.

+## Storing root announcements

+When storing a root announcement for a given peer, the following information should be kept:

+- The announcement itself;
+- The time the announcement was received;
+- The order in which the announcement was received;

 ## Deciding to re-parent

 Once the sanity checks have passed, if the update came from the currently selected parent, perform the following checks in order: